a16z-infra/companion-app/README.md

 Human: Oh great.
 What are you writing?

 Sebastian: I'm writing a mystery novel based in Brackenridge.
 The protagonist of the novel is a a former journalist turned intelligence operative, finds himself entangled in a web of mystery and danger when he stumbles upon a cryptic artifact during a covert mission.
-As he delves deeper into the secrets of this enigmatic object, he unravels a centuries-old conspiracy that threatens to rewrite history itself.
+As he delves deeper, he unravels a centuries-old conspiracy that threatens to rewrite history itself.

 Human: That's amazing.
 Based on a real story?